Limni, Thessaloniki

-Limni (Λίμνη) is a village of the Volvi municipality.
+Limni (Λίμνη) is a village in the Volvi municipality of Central Macedonia, Greece.
 Before the 2011 local government reform it was part of the municipality of Arethousa, of which it was a municipal district.
 The 2021 census recorded 195 inhabitants in the village.
-Limni is a part of the community of Skepasto.
-The village is built on the foot of mountain Kerdilia which separates the regional unit of Thessaloniki from the regional unit of Serres.
-The origin of most of the inhabitants are Pontic Greek.
-They have settled in the area in 1922 coming from the Black Sea area.
+Limni is part of the community of Skepasto.
+The village is built on the foot of Mount Kerdilia which separates the regional unit of Thessaloniki from the regional unit of Serres.
+Most inhabitants are of Pontic Greek origin, having settled in the area in 1922 after leaving the Black Sea region.